 (e) disclosing (by sale or otherwise), to any person, CDR data that has been de-identified in accordance with the CDR data de-identification process;

-(f) where the accredited data recipient collected the CDR data as a provider in a CDR outsourcing arrangement—disclosing service data to the principal under the arrangement.
+(f) where the accredited data recipient collected the CDR data as a provider in a CDR outsourcing arrangement—disclosing service data to the principal under the arrangement;

+(g) disclosing CDR data to an accredited person if the CDR consumer has:

+(i) given the accredited person:

+(A) a collection consent to collect the CDR data from the accredited data recipient; and

+(B) a use consent; and

+(ii) given the accredited data recipient an AP disclosure consent to disclose the CDR data to the accredited person.

 (2) However, none of the uses or disclosures of CDR data referred to in subrule 4.12(3) is a permitted use or disclosure.

 Permitted uses or disclosures that relate to direct marketing